chromium/chromium/docs/updater/functional_spec.md

 cmd.execute();
 ```

-Parameters placeholders (`%1-%9`) are filled by the numbered parameters in
+Parameters placeholders (`%1-%9`) are filled by the numbered substitutions in
 `IAppCommandWeb::execute`.
-Placeholders without corresponding parameters
+Placeholders without corresponding substitutions
 cause the execution to fail.

 Clients may poll for the execution status of commands that they have invoked by